Energy efficiency upgrades

 The Canadian Greener Homes Grant also provides funds for home efficiency evaluations and retrofits.

-Solar panels
+Solar Energy

-What is solar?
+What is solar energy?

-Where can solar panels be installed?
+Where can solar be installed?

 The scale of solar is quite broad.
 It can be a huge operation, such as on a solar farm, or on major industrial, commercial or residential buildings.
 It can also be done at the homeowner level, on the roof of individual houses.